grafana/grafana/docs/sources/administration/manage-users-and-permissions/about-users-and-permissions.md

 You can assign a user one of three types of permissions:

 - Grafana server administrator permissions: Manage Grafana server-wide settings and resources
-- Organization permissions: Manage access to plugin, teams, and playlists
+- Organization permissions: Manage access to dashboards, alerts, plugins, teams, playlists, and other resources for an entire organization.
+The available roles are Viewer, Editor, and Admin.
-- Dashboard and dashboard folder permission: Manage access to dashboards and dashboard folders
+- Dashboard and folder permission: Manage access to dashboards and folders

-> **Note**: If you are running Grafana Enterprise, you can also control access to data sources and use fine-grained access control to control read and write permissions for specific resources.
+> **Note**: If you are running Grafana Enterprise, you can also control access to data sources and use fine-grained access control to grant read and write permissions for specific resources.
 For more information about access control options available with Grafana Enterprise, refer to [Grafana Enterprise user permissions features](#grafana-enterprise-user-permissions-features).

 ## Grafana server administrators

-A Grafana server administrator manages server-wide settings and access to resources such as organizations, users, and permissions.
+A Grafana server administrator manages server-wide settings and access to resources such as organizations, users, and licenses.
 Grafana includes a default server administrator that you can use to manage all of Grafana, or you can divide that responsibility among other server administrators that you create.

 A server administrator can perform the following tasks: